 The Garmin Edge 130 Plus is the successor to the Edge 130 and the most affordable Edge bike computer.
 It has the smallest screen and is light, but it still offers all the features most people need from a bike computer.

-It uses GPS to measure your speed, distance, etc. It also can estimate how many calories you burn.
-130 Plus is compatible with additional sensors like HR monitors or power meters.
+It uses GPS to measure your speed, distance, and other relevant data.
+It can also estimate the number of calories you burn.
+130 Plus is compatible with additional sensors, such as HR monitors or power meters.

-You can also use it for training because it can show structured workouts and even display a pre-planned route.
-However, it can’t be recalculated if you go off-course because it doesn’t offer advanced navigation features.
+You can also use it for training, as it can display structured workouts and even show a pre-planned route.
+However, it cannot recalculate the path if you deviate from it because it doesn’t offer advanced navigation features.
 Maybe the Edge 140 will?

 Thanks to its affordable price and simplicity, it’s ideal for beginners and people with a limited budget.